 Initiating A Conversation

-I think that part of this difficulty lies with just knowing how to be ourselves.
-With knowing that we can simply and casually react to what is going on and not worry about it being perfect, or cleaver or showing that we’re smart.
-Here’s what I know, teach kids, and adults for that matter, the three steps to great conversation.
-1) Be the first to make an approach to someone, don’t wait for them to come to you.
+Part of this difficulty lies with just knowing how to be ourselves with knowing that we can and casually react to what is going on and not worry about it being perfect, or cleaver or showing that we’re smart.
+Here’s what I know, teach kids, and adults, for that matter, the three steps to great conversation.
+1) Be the first to approach someone, don’t wait for them to come to you.
 2) Turn the conversation to them as quickly as possible.
-Don’t spend time talking about yourself, find out what their interests are, why they are at the event or place that you meet them.
+Please don’t spend time talking about yourself; find out their interests, why they are at the event, or where you meet them.
 3) Offer them something that will help them.